-Mary Anne Keel Jenkins
+Mary Anne Keel Jenkins (1929-2017)

 “I have been using Amatl paper since my stay in Mexico in 1971.
 As early as 500 AD the Mayans of Central and South America were making Amatl papers.
 They used them for illustrated manuscripts and books.
 Aztecs, who came later, continued to make and use Amatl.
 Present day manufacturers are Otomi Indians, who, like their ancestors, use these papers for ceremonial purposes.

-The women of the tribes take bark strips of Mulberry, Fig or Hemp that are about an inch wide and boil them in a vat with ash. after ten hours of cooking, the strips are washed, beaten with stone tools, and then placed in the sun to dry.
+“The women of the tribes take bark strips of Mulberry, Fig or Hemp that are about an inch wide and boil them in a vat with ash. after ten hours of cooking, the strips are washed, beaten with stone tools, and then placed in the sun to dry.

-Each sheet is irregular in color, size, thickness and texture.
+“Each sheet is irregular in color, size, thickness and texture.
 Therefore, each presents a challenge as to the choice of other pictorial elements.
-The crude dry look of Amatl I [Mary Anne Keel Jenkins] found to be most attractive.
+The crude dry look of Amatl I found to be most attractive.
 After examining the papers, I decided to use compositional elements that would retain the subtlety of the paper itself.”

 Read this artist's biography

 Jenkins’ work was first exhibited at the North Carolina Museum of Art’s Annual Artist’s Exhibition in 1954.
-Since that time Jenkins has won 43 awards, exhibited in 50 solo and two-person shows, and over 361 group exhibits through out the United States and Canada.
-Mary Anne Keel Jenkins has traveled all over the world to work and study, including Costa Rica, Italy and Spain.
+Over the course of her prosperous career, Jenkins was awarded 43 distinctions, and exhibited in 50 solo and two-person shows and 361 group exhibits throughout the United States and Canada.
+A passionate learner, Mary Anne Keel Jenkins traveled the world for work and study, including Costa Rica, Italy and Spain.

-In addition to painting and public service, Mary Anne Keel Jenkins was a painting instructor from 1962 to the late 1990s, including (but not limited to) positions at NCSU’s School of Design, Pullen Art Center, workshops at the NC Museum of Art, and through her own business, “The Painting Studio.”
+In addition to painting and public service, Mary Anne Keel Jenkins was a painting instructor from 1962 to the late 1990s, including, but not limited to, positions at NCSU’s School of Design, Pullen Art Center, workshops at the NC Museum of Art, and through her own business, “The Painting Studio.”